Show must go on for city sport events after Boston blasts

 "To have a 100 percent security is very, very difficult if not near impossible," said Helmut Spahn, Executive Director of the International Centre for Sport Security.
 "There has to be a clear analysis of the situation and certainly no over-reaction.

-"More police, more military is not always the best solution," Spahn, who was in charge of security for the 2006 football World Cup and the 2011 women's World Cup in Germany, told Reuters.
+"More police, more military is not always the best solution," Spahn, who was in charge of security for the 2006 soccer World Cup and the 2011 women's World Cup in Germany, told Reuters.

 "It should be a tailor-made security event instead of blanket security plan.
 Not just standard measures, a tailor-made concept and what is decisive for me is that safety and security can not been seen isolation," he said.